-Nowadays, there is always some action groups ready to take advantage of the sometimes chaotic situations commonplace during Rotterdam Conventions.
-For a long time, anti-asbestos vested interests worldwide have been using COP conferences as a springboard for their unhealthy crusades against chrysotile.
+Nowadays, there is always some action groups ready to take advantage of the sometimes-chaotic situations commonplace during Rotterdam Convention COPs.
+For a long time, anti-asbestos vested interests worldwide have been using COP meetings as a springboard for their unhealthy crusades against chrysotile.